thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 Activesoft, Knowsoft, and Linguasoft are all "Skillsoft" category programs.
 They let you act as if you have ranks in a skill that you don't actually have.
 You can't use Edge while using Skillsoft.
 Activesoft requires a dedicated Skillwire implant.
-Knowsoft and Linguasoft simply run as programs while they're in use (count them as Operations programs, Matrix Free Action to activate), but they must always be run on your own Network through your own DNI.
+Knowsoft and Linguasoft simply run like normal programs while they're in use (Matrix Free Action to activate, use the Computer skill to roll the number of activation hits if it matters), but they must always be run on your own Network through your own DNI.
 You can't run them over a Connection, like with most other Operations.

 ## Matrix Interference Technology